ctmccormick/Comedian_Newsletter/README.md

 # Comedian_Newsletter

 ## Purpose
 This newsletter was created to help employees at the Hollywood Improv stay up to date on birthdays, death anniversaries, and news articles for stand-up comedians.
+It is sent out on a daily and weekly basis (depending on recipients' preferences) and is also hosted online at

 ## File Summaries